ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/guidelines.md

 - All users must have 2 Factor Authentication enabled.
 - Arm staff must have their Name, Company (Arm), Location and Arm email address publicly visible.
 - All others should have their Name and Company visible.
 Entering your Location will help us interpret response times according to time zones.

+### New repository

+Each repository must contain:

+- `CONTRIBUTING.md` file (similar to [Mbed OS contributing](https://github.com/ARMmbed/mbed-os/blob/master/CONTRIBUTING.md)).
+- `LICENSE` file - the full license text or overview of every license in the repo with links.
+- `README.md` has a license & contributing section (similar to [Mbed OS license and contributions section](https://github.com/ARMmbed/mbed-os/blob/master/README.md#license-and-contributions)).